bymatej/windows-server-vagrant/README.md

 After that, a simple `vagrant up` command is sufficient to get it up and running.
 You can see GUI only if you connect through RDP.

+**Note: ** If you have a "GUI-less" server, like me, make sure you install ALSA (alsa utilities, actually) and add your username (used for `vagrant up` command) and add it to the `audio` group.
+You don't need this if you have, for example, an Ubuntu Desktop installation.

+`sudo apt update`

+`sudo apt install alsa-utils`

+`sudo usermod -aG audio your_username`

+You also might want to unmute your devices using `alsamixer` command.

+More info on unmuting: http://howto.blbosti.com/2010/03/ubuntu-server-install-alsa-sound-and-moc-music-on-console/

+More info on adding to group: https://askubuntu.com/a/27658

+More info about my Ubuntu server: https://bymatej.com/how-to-install-and-set-up-ubuntu-server-18-04-for-domestic-usage/

 ## Install Vagrant and Virtual Box
 ### Windows (and other platforms)
 Go to https://www.vagrantup.com/downloads.html and download Vagrant for your platform.
 Follow the installation instructions.